numfocus/gsod/2019/Matplotlib_ideas_list.md

 * terminology that can be confusing or is used inconsistently (ex norm and colormap on images, tickers/locators)
 * how to customize the plots created by libraries like Pandas and Seaborn

-These topics and scope are expected to change as the overview develops and we welcome suggestions by the technical writer on approaches for addressing this audience.
+These topics, and the scope, are expected to change as the overview develops and we welcome suggestions by the technical writer on approaches for addressing this audience.

 __How to Document__: https://matplotlib.org/devel/documenting_mpl.html